MicrosoftDocs/power-platform/power-virtual-agents/guidance/deflection-playbook.md

 4. Read through each of the sessions and identify the various repeated dialog paths that are emerging for that topic related conversation.
 5. List out the dialog paths identified for each session and group them as per the dialog path.
 6. For each dialog path group, come up with a recommendation for improvement.
-7. Implement the recommendations in the PVA bot topics and observe the change in the escalation rate and deflection.
+7. Implement the recommendations in the Power Virtual Agents bot topics and observe the change in the escalation rate and deflection.

 Applying the above approach for the “Check Order Status” Topic example would look like this:
 ![check order example](./media/introduction/df-check-order.png)